vncprado/vpradodafons-v2/_pages/about.md

 ---

 Hi!
-I'm an assistant professor in the Department of Computer Science at the Memorial University of Newfoundland.
+I'm an associate professor in the Department of Computer Science at the Memorial University of Newfoundland.
 My research interests are Robotics, Tactile sensing, Robotic manipulation, Human-machine interaction, Human-robot interaction, Applied machine learning and Artificial intelligence.
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->